 Some of my favourite Dylan songs weren’t written by Dylan, but he puts such a stamp on them that they become his.
-This was originally a folk song from the 1920s about a man who shoots his girlfriend and is sentenced to prison for him.
+This was originally a folk song from the 1920s about a man who shoots his girlfriend and is sentenced to prison.
 Dylan adapted it from Clarence Ashley’s 1930 recording and turns it into a kooky ballad with weird chord changes and shifts in tempo that ends up sounding like a deconstruction of itself.

 18. Tempest (Tempest)

 Dylan’s longest song yet (a shade under 14 minutes) and one of his most satisfying epics.
 Its inspiration comes out of The Carter Family’s folk song ‘The Titanic’ mashed up with a viewing of James Cameron’s film.
 Dylan adds observations both banal and mysterious, the overall theme of looming disaster one that dominates the brilliant Tempest, his most recent – and maybe last – album of original music.

 It’s hard to pick one song from Love and Theft, an album where each of its constituent parts in particularly enriched by association with the others.
 But ‘Sugar Baby’, with its faint echo of the death-rattle blues of Dock Boggs, is the track that haunts me the most, with its distinctive combination of menace (that treading beat) and mournfulness (that falling chord progression).
 A song of well-earned world-weariness.